 About the Office of Investments

 Established in 2008, the Office of Investments was created to ensure strategic management of the university's Long-Term Investment Pool.
-Led by our Chief Investment Officer, Michael Papadakis, the Office of Investment's goal is to deliver long-term, attractive, risk-adjusted returns to support the educational and research goals of the university.
+Led by our Interim Chief Investment Officer, Michael Papadakis, the Office of Investment's goal is to deliver long-term, attractive, risk-adjusted returns to support the educational and research goals of the university.
 The investment team continuously strives to identify market opportunities where price and underlying value are misaligned.

 The Office of Investments has adopted an asset allocation model that groups assets into four broad thematic categories.
 This model enables the investment team to be responsive to changing market conditions.
 We implement the asset allocation model by partnering with external managers.
 This allows the Office of Investments to build a portfolio of specialized investment teams from around the world to implement our strategic allocation.
 The investment portfolio currently includes public equity, fixed income, hedge funds, and real assets.
 While generating strong real returns over market cycles is important, we also believe active risk management is a critical part of our investment process.
 The annual Endowment Report for Fiscal Year 2013 can be reviewed here.